satpalsr/sdk/docs/server.collideroptions.issensor.md

 ## ColliderOptions.isSensor property

 Whether the collider is a sensor.
-Sensors do not collide or generate contact events.

 **Signature:**